-Line 1-Number of employees.-Enter the number of employees on your payroll during the pay period including March 12 (on the January-March calendar quarter return only).
+Line 1-Number of employees.
+Enter the number of employees on your payroll during the pay period including March 12 (on the January-March calendar quarter return only).
 Do not include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.
-An entry of 250 or more on line 1 indicates a need to file wage reports on magnetic media.
-You should immediately request Publication TIB-4 from the SSA if not already a magnetic media filer.
-Call 1-800-772-1213 for more information.
+An entry of 250 or more on line 1 indicates a need to file Forms W-2 on magnetic media.
+Call the SSA at 1-800-772-1213 for more information on magnetic media filing requirements.

-Line 2.-Enter the total of all wages paid, tips reported, taxable fringe benefits provided, and other compensation paid to your employees, even if you do not have to withhold income or social security and Medicare taxes on it.
+Line 2-Total wages and tips, plus other compensation.
+Enter the total of all wages paid, tips reported, taxable fringe benefits provided, and other compensation paid to your employees, even if you do not have to withhold income or social security and Medicare taxes on it.
 Do not include supplemental unemployment compensation benefits, even if you withheld income tax on them.
 Do not include contributions to employee plans that are excluded from the employee's wages (e.g., section 401(k) and 125 plans).

 If you get timely notice from your insurance carrier concerning the amount of third-party sick pay it paid your employees, include the sick pay on line 2.
 If you are an insurance company, do not include sick pay you paid policyholders' employees here if you gave the policyholders timely notice of the payments.
 See Pub.
-15-A for more details.
+15-A for details.

-Line 3.-Enter the income tax you withheld on wages, tips, taxable fringe benefits, and supplemental unemployment compensation benefits.
+Line 3-Total income tax withheld.
+Enter the income tax you withheld on wages, tips, taxable fringe benefits, and supplemental unemployment compensation benefits.
 An insurance company should enter the income tax it withheld on third-party sick pay here.

-Line 4-Adjustment of withheld income tax.-Use line 4 to correct errors in income tax withheld from wages paid in earlier quarters of the same calendar year.
+Line 4-Adjustment of withheld income tax.
+Use line 4 to correct errors in income tax withheld from wages paid in earlier quarters of the same calendar year.
 You may not adjust or claim a refund or credit for any overpayment of income tax that you withheld or deducted from an employee in a prior year.
-This is because the employee uses the amount shown on Form W-2 as a credit when filing his or her income tax return (Form 1040, etc.).
+This is because the employee uses the amount shown on Form W-2 as a credit when filing his or her income tax return.
 Because any amount shown on line 4 increases or decreases your tax liability, the adjustment must be taken into account on line 17, Monthly Summary of Federal Tax Liability, or on Schedule B (Form 941), Employer's Record of Federal Tax Liability.
-Your deposit requirements determine which liability report is used.
 For details on how to report adjustments on the record of Federal tax liability, see the instructions for line 17 (on page 4) or the instructions for Schedule B (Form 941).
+Explain any adjustments on Form 941c, Supporting Statement To Correct Information, or an equivalent statement.
+See section 13 of Circular E.